kashine6/Proportional-Sync-Feedback-Sensor/README.md

 Happy-Hare provides a calibration command, `MMU_CALIBRATE_PSENSOR`, to automatically calibrate the values of the three ADCs.

 Before running this command, you need to load the filament into the toolhead.

+**Note:**

+**If the extruder slips or repeated testing at the same position causes abnormal results, you can use manual calibration, which is simpler.**

 ```
 $ MMU_CALIBRATE_PSENSOR